Veranep/TMCI_Kamiel_Baran_Vera/README.md

 - How can we evaluate the performance of our model, in comparison to an existing translation model?

 ## Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show you've read the docs and are familiar with some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.
+We want to use the [OpenSubtitles dataset](http://opus.nlpl.eu/OpenSubtitles-v2018.php) on translated movie subtitles.
+We will first tokenize the dataset per sentence, then lemmatize the tokens and use part-of-speech tagging on them.
+We will possibly need to filter out punctuation and very unfrequent words, in both languages.
+We are planning on using the translation memory files (TMX), and to use the files in python the reader provided by the [translate-toolkit](https://github.com/translate/translate).

 ## A tentative list of milestones for the project
 * Preprocessing